Spicy Lentil Soup

 And the lemon.
 Do not forget the lemon wedges!
 Squeeze a wedge over the top of your bowl right before eating, and you’ll thank me forever.
 This adds bright, fresh flavor – and I insist that you include it!

-Another great option when serving this lentil vegetable soup is to offer some warm pitas or flatbread for dipping.
-Because who doesn’t like having a soft bread for soup-dipping?!
+Also offer some warm pitas or flatbread for dipping.
+It’s another great option when serving this lentil vegetable soup.
+Because, really, who doesn’t like a soft bread for soup-dipping?!

 And if you like to serve soup-and-salad meals, check out my Fattoush Salad and Tabbouleh Salad.
-Both are loaded with fresh flavor, also nodding to the Middle East.
+Both are loaded with fresh flavor.
+And both nod to the Middle East.
 This Herby Lemon Vinaigrette would be lovely, too.
 Just serve it with some fresh tender greens!

 How to Store